 Criteria #1: I look for a quality rating that is average or better.
 You don't need to find the best quality companies--average or better is fine.
-Graham recommended using Standard & Poor's rating system and required companies to have an S&P Earnings and Dividend Rating of B or better.
+Benjamin Graham recommended using Standard & Poor's rating system and required companies to have an S&P Earnings and Dividend Rating of B or better.
 The S&P rating system ranges from D to A+.
 I try to recommend stocks with ratings of B+ or better, just to be on the safe side.

 Criteria #2: Graham advised buying companies with Total Debt to Current Asset ratios of less than 1.10.
 In value investing it is important at all times to invest in companies with a low debt load, especially now with tight lending in a weak economy.
 Total Debt to Current Asset ratios can be found in data supplied by Standard & Poor's, Value Line, and many other services.